code4recovery/central-query/README.md

 Additionally, `GroupDetails` provides group specifics, including other meeting.

 See the [specifics of the interfaces](src/endpoints.types.ts).

+The draft `MeetingsOptions` [interface](src/endpoint-options.types.ts) has been implemented for experimentation.

 These should still be considered unstable.